Vigiriega

 Vigiriega is a vigorous, resistant and high producing variety; it produces few medium-sized bunches, with large, loose berries.
 The berries are almost round and pale green, and are also used as table grapes.
 The must is usually high in sugar and in acidity, and is prized for making sparkling wine.

 The wines made from Vigiriega are fruity and not too aromatic, with the main notes being green apple, pear, citric fruits and fennel, depending on the ripeness.

 It is also known as bujariego, diego, derijadiego, vijariego, vijiriego and vujariego.

+The two varieties of Vigiriega are Vigiriega commun and the more uncommon Vigiriega negra.